belcaik/ocr_temp_extractor/readme.md

 ### ROI Selection Controls
 On launching, a window shows the first frame for selecting the temperature display area:
-- Left-click: add points
+- Modes:
-- Backspace or `u`: remove last point
-- `r`: reset all points
-- Enter: confirm; closes polygon (auto-connects last → first)
+  - Polygon: left-click to add points; `p` to switch to polygon
+  - Rectangle: press `b` to switch, then left-click once to set the first corner, move the mouse, and left-click again to set the opposite corner (no dragging, avoids Qt panning).
+- Common keys: Backspace/`u` undo, `r` reset, Enter confirm (auto-closes polygon)
-- The current polygon is rendered with anti-aliased lines and a semi-transparent fill.
+- The polygon/rectangle is rendered with anti-aliased lines and a semi-transparent fill.
+- When `--rotate` is provided, the first frame is rotated for selection so ROI aligns with processed frames.
 - Points are stored in normalized coordinates so they scale to any frame size.

 ### Output CSV